irza Muhammad Siraj-ud-Daulla was the grandson of Nawab

-' in the family and his grandfather had special affection and favour for him.
-It is stated that Alivardi had given his heart to Siraj-ud-Daulla from the day of his birth and 'never kept him apart from himself
+Ahmed Khan or Mirza Muhammad Hashim.
+He was born in 1733 and soon after his birth Alivardi Khan was appointed as the deputy governor of Bihar.
+So Siraj-ud-Daulla was regarded as a 'fortune child' in the family and his grandfather had special affection and favour for him.
+It is stated that Alivardi had given his heart to Siraj-ud-Daulla from the day of his birth and 'never kept him apart from himself'.

 ), daughter of

 , in August 1746, with great pomp and grandeur.
 In May 1752, the nawab declared Siraj-ud-Daulla as his successor.
 On this occasion the European trading companies in Bengal also greeted him.
 During the closing years of his reign, premature death of some family members shattered Alivardi both mentally and physically and the old nawab died on 9th

 April 1756 at the age of eighty.
 Immediately before his death the

 advised Siraj-ud-Daulla to strive for the suppression of the enemies (of the province) and devote himself to secure the well-being of the subjects by removing all evils and disorders.
 He implored Siraj to nurture the goodwill of the people and follow his (Alivardi's) footsteps.

 of The East India Company directors 1765-1768